pippinbarr/cart263-2020/slides/dom-basics/dom-basics.md

 ## Waiting for the page to load

-- When we're writing code that accesses the DOM, the need to delay it until the page has loaded
+- When we're writing code that accesses the DOM, we need to delay it until the page has loaded
 - For this we can add a function as a callback for `window.onload`, which will be called only when the page has loaded

 ```javascript